Key Stage 1

 In Key Stage 1, our students increasingly understand how they learn and begin to take ownership of their learning.
 The opportunities for social, emotional and language development of the children is a common theme within the school day during these two years.
 We have a specific focus on phonics, literacy and numeracy development during this key stage, in the knowledge that these are the cornerstones of future learning.
 Emphasis is placed on key partnerships with all stakeholders; our teachers work closely with parents to address the individual needs of the children thus contributing to the success of children.

 Closely following the most recent initiatives from the UK, our heavily enriched, topic based approach to learning ensures that all students are motivated to learn.
-Our british curriculum schools in abu dhabi is designed to follow the National Curriculum of England, whilst linking outcomes and objectives to culturally relevant learning experiences in the context of the UAE
+Our curriculum is designed to follow the National Curriculum of England, whilst linking outcomes and objectives to culturally relevant learning experiences in the context of the UAE

 Key Stage 2